abstratium-dev/abstrastore/README.md

 - how do we delete old indices efficiently?
   - they are in a path like this: abstrastore-tests/transactions-tests/account/indices/Name/jo/john doe/transactions-tests___account___36ce5121-1a22-4101-b34f-b7063511c0f9
   - we need to perhaps store them with the actual object when it is created and updated?
+- test what happens if you update an object that has in the mean time been deleted. should get a StaleObjectError.
 - add update
 - add delete
 - add upsert